Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/_posts/2025-01-30-decision-tree.md

 - **Gini Impurity** helps determine the best feature to split on.
 - **Building from scratch strengthens understanding** before using libraries like Scikit-Learn.

 ---
-🤖 *This post was AI-assisted but reviewed and refined by [Dr. Rebecca Li](https://xiaoyang-rebecca.github.io/), ensuring clarity and accuracy.*
+🤖 Disclaimer: This post is inspired by [*Educative.io AI* learning course](https://www.educative.io/explore?aff=BwW8), and generated with AI-assisted but reviewed and refined by [Dr. Rebecca Li](https://xiaoyang-rebecca.github.io/), blending AI efficiency with human expertise for a balanced perspective.